Living in an RV full time is a BIG decision to make for anyone! Yet, more and more people are choosing to live the RV life lately.

 WiFi found at campgrounds is notoriously slow and not something to rely on if you need functional internet to work.

 So, if you're living the RV lifestyle and need the internet to work, then you’ll need more reliable internet.
 We keep 3 cell phone providers with hotspots that we use to stay connected in MOST places around the country.

 This is one of the best full-time RV living tips I can share with you....learn how to get functional internet in your RV!

 Sorry, the top of the Rocky Mountains or the bottom of the Grand Canyon will not have any cell signal.
-So don’t think you can set up shop for a week there and get any access to the internet.
+So don’t think you can set up shop for a week of full time camper living in the high mountains and get any access to the internet.

 Camping fees can vary across the country and across the types of camping.
-So when we're asked how much does living in an RV cost, it can be a bit tricky.
+So when we're asked how much does living in an RV full time cost, it can be a bit tricky.